 - A toy

 - First aid kit

 - Grooming supplies

-It's also advisable to make a list of accessible (and open!) veterinary hospitals along your route, just to be on the safe side in case your dog needs professional assistance.
+It's also advisable to make a list of accessible (and open) veterinary hospitals along your route, just to be on the safe side in case your dog needs medical assistance.